Apollo seeks sale of Smart & Final's food warehouse stores -sources

 The New York-based buyout firm hopes the business, which has 12-month earnings before interest, taxes, depreciation and amortization of more than $80 million, will attract the acquisition interest of major food retailers and distributors, the persons said.

 The sources asked not to be identified because the matter is confidential.
-Apollo and Credit Suisse declined to comment, while Smart & Final and Deutsche Bank did not respond to requests for comment.
+Apollo, Credit Suisse and Smart & Final declined to comment, while Deutsche Bank did not respond to a request for comment.

 Based in Commerce, California, Smart & Final faces competition from direct rivals as well as e-commerce firms such as Amazon.com Inc AMZN.N, which acquired grocery chain Whole Foods Market Inc for $13.7 billion in 2017.